Table of Contents

 Mature Cystic Teratomas

 These tumors arise from ovarian germ cells and are more common in children and adolescents.
 They are usually asymptomatic and are discovered incidentally during pelvic physical examinations for other indications.
-Ectodermal components are more common within these teratomas, hence the term “dermoid cysts” is occasionally used to describe them.
+Ectodermal components are more common within these teratomas; hence, the term “dermoid cysts” is occasionally used to describe them.

 On ultrasonography, mature cystic teratomas typically show shadowing echogenicity, diffuse echogenicity, hyperechoic lines and dots, and a fluid level within the cyst.
-On contrast to the previous two cystic ovarian lesions, mature cystic teratomas can be readily confirmed by a computed tomography scan.
+In contrast to the previous two cystic ovarian lesions, mature cystic teratomas can be readily confirmed by a computed tomography scan.
 Computed tomography scans typically show fat and dense calcifications within the teratomas.